nostrocket/meta/architecture.md

         - Investment Whitelist <pubkeys> (SCM)

     ## Example Message Flow
 Someone wants to add a new problem to a subrocket problem tracker.
-They create an event for the new problem:
+They create an `kind 10311` event for the new problem:
 - tags
     - `["e", "503941a9939a4337d9aef7b92323c353441cb5ebe79f13fed77aeac615116354", <optional relay URL>, "root"]`
     - `["e", <Subrocket creation event ID>, <optional relay URL>, "subrocket"]`